Skip to content

 Most heat pump guides are written for sea-level climates.
 Colorado isn’t that.
 Between altitude, climate zones, and dry air, the rules shift in ways that generic advice misses.

 Altitude affects compressor performance.
 Denver sits at 5,280 ft.
 Air is roughly 17% less dense than at sea level.
-That matters because air-source heat pumps extract heat from outdoor air, and less air density means less heat available per cubic foot.
+That matters because air-source heat pumps extract heat from outdoor air - less air density means less heat available per cubic foot.
 Compressors work harder to move the same BTUs, defrost cycles run slightly more often at altitude, and manufacturer capacity ratings (tested at sea level) don’t translate 1:1.
-In our experience across 12,000+ installations on the Front Range, real-world capacity at altitude runs 5-10% below published specs.
+Across 12,000+ installations on the Front Range, real-world capacity at altitude runs 5-10% below published specs.
 Proper sizing accounts for this.
 Many installers don’t.

-Colorado has three distinct climate zones, and each one demands different equipment choices.
+Colorado has three distinct climate zones, and each demands different equipment choices.

-Dry air is actually an advantage.
+Dry air is an advantage.
 Unlike the Midwest or Northeast, Colorado’s low humidity means less frost buildup on outdoor coils.
-Fewer defrost cycles means more time heating and less energy wasted melting ice.
-It’s one reason heat pumps often perform better here than their specs suggest for this temperature range.
+Fewer defrost cycles means more time heating.
+It’s one reason heat pumps often outperform their specs here relative to the temperature range.

 What our installation data shows.
-After 12,000+ heat pump installations across the Front Range, we can say with confidence: the technology works here.
 During the December 2022 polar vortex (-15°F), properly sized cold climate heat pump systems held homes at 68-69°F without backup heat activating.
 But “properly sized” and “cold-climate rated” are doing a lot of work in that sentence.
 Get either one wrong and you’ll be disappointed.

 For the deep dives on specific topics: